 - you clean your vessel's hull and any equipment that has been in contact with seawater at your last port of call or within one week prior to arriving in Australia.
 (Note: Biofouling removal should take place at a registered haul-out facility using a high-pressure water cleaning system.

 The Department of Agriculture and Water Resources recommends that you check your internal seawater systems, including your sea strainer and other on-board systems that use seawater, and clean any build-up of marine growth.
-Pay special attention to the highlighted areas shown in the diagram below.
 Seek assistance from your mariner if required.

 These areas are risks for biofouling on yachts because:

 Ancillary gear - During extended port stays biofouling can build up and attach to ancillary gear.
 Routine maintenance is recommended for al ancillary gear in contact with seawater.